How to Use Images to Market Your Branch

 The view outside the window might be nice, but it won’t come through in a photo.
 (Hint: Have the photographer stand with her back to the window.)

-2. DO take photos from different angles and distances.
+3. Take photos from different angles and distances.

-4. DO take the same picture several times.
+5. Take the same picture several times.

 To capture the right moment, we recommend you take several photos in a row.
-(Hint: It can take a professional photographer 1,000 shots to get the one perfect image.)
+(Hint: It can take a professional photographer 1,000 shots to get one perfect image.)

 How do I find quality (and free) images online?